dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### PREFER naming a method `to___()` if it copies the object's state to a new object.

-A "conversion" method is one that returns a new object containing a copy of almost all of the state of the receiver but usually in some different form or representation.
+A *conversion* method is one that returns a new object containing a copy of almost all of the state of the receiver but usually in some different form or representation.
 The core libraries have a convention that these methods are named starting with `to` followed by the kind of result.